siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 When specifying the condition, table attributes should be referred to with the table name.

 To execute delete for specific output event types, use the `current events`, `expired events` or the `all events` keyword with `for` as shown in the syntax.
-For more information, see [output event type](http://127.0.0.1:8000/documentation/siddhi-4.0/#output-event-types) section.
+For more information, see [output event type](http://127.0.0.1:8000/documentation/siddhi-4.0/#output-event-types).

 !!! note
     Table attributes must be always referred to with the table name as follows: